Pocho-Labs/thingino-firmware-personal/README.md

    - **Blue + Yellow solid, NO IR**: Erasing mtd1.
 6. Once the LEDs go dark (or after a manual power cycle), the system reboots into the new u-boot, which will flash `autoupdate-full.bin`.
 This step has no LED indication, so be patient.
 If it takes more than 5 minutes, power cycle the camera.
 7. Fast Blue LED blinks indicate the process is complete, and the camera is booting Thingino!
+8. If you are going to flash multiple cameras, delete all files from the SD card and copy the files inside the zip to the SD card again.
+During the flashing process, several partitions are backed up and saved as .bin files.
+So, the next time you flash, it will try to flash them and the process will fail, **bricking the second camera**.

 ### How it works